usnistgov/generate_alchemical_lammps_inputs/README.md

 ## Installation

-* Step 1: Download the master branch from our gitlab page as a zip file, or clone it to your working directory with:
+* Step 1: Download the master branch from our github page as a zip file, or clone it to your working directory with:

     ``git clone https://github.com/usnistgov/generate_alchemical_lammps_inputs``